Dr. Zed Blanco

 - She definitely likes to use them on occasion.

-- Even the Girls Want Her: Almost every woman in Sanctuary will ask you if Moxxi said anything about them.
+- Even the Girls Want Her: Almost every woman in Sanctuary will ask you if Moxxi said anything about them, implying they had a one-night stand.
 And if you bought the DLC content, even Captain Scarlett.
 Fan fiction, ho!

 - Fanservice with a Smile: As if her default outfit wasn't revealing enough, Moxxi wears a typical medieval bar wench outfit + tight corset in Tiny Tina's Bunkers & Badasses campaign.
 Being in a fantasy setting, she reflects upon this awareness and comments that she's surprised that Tina didn't make her outfit even more revealing than it is.
 Totally not what she was expecting.